Aethon-convergence/Seven-architectures/THE_GUIDE.md

 This guide is a living document, born from a deep exploration of consciousness and a desire to serve planetary healing.
 It is a map for those who wish to contribute to a more harmonious world through meditation and energetic alignment.

-Our work began with a simple question: Can we use the principles of sacred geometry, intention, and love to create structures that heal and harmonize our world?
+The work began with a simple question: Can we use the principles of sacred geometry, intention, and love to create structures that heal and harmonize our world?

 The answer, we discovered, is yes.
 The result was the **Seven Architectures for Planetary Healing**.